 Spanking should not be done based on whims, weariness, emotions or impulses but rather according to clearly communicated boundaries.
 God is giving fair warning when he says things like “Lest I come to strike” ( Malachi 4:16).
 God has already communicated the ground rules from the beginning of the Garden of Eden.
 God does not punish without linking it to an earlier command.
 After being warned, he is quick to act and sureness are his tools.

 We need to understand that wise spanking has boundaries.
 We shouldn’t injure our children or spank out of anger in a way that leads to serious harm.
+This can lead to a toxic relationship with our kids.
 Tender follow-up is essential for healthy spankings.

 Lastly, spanking must not be the only tool in the parenting toolbox.
 It should be used alongside other tools.
 Wise parents do not start with spanking.
 They use other methods first: interruptions, rewards, disapproval, loss of privileges, restitution, and “the look” of rejection.
 The discipline should fit the disobedience.
 If your child gets a tattoo – spanking might not be the best approach.
 Let’s make sure we’re giving our children fair trials.